Open-EO/openeo-python-client/docs/processes.rst

 to an openEO process graph.
-Instead, when building the openEO process graph, it passes a special object to the function and keeps track of which :py:mod:`openeo.process.processes` functions were called to assemble the corresponding process graph.
+Instead, when building the openEO process graph, it passes a special object to the function and keeps track of which :py:mod:`openeo.processes` functions were called to assemble the corresponding process graph.
 If you use control flow statements or use numpy functions for example, this procedure will incorrectly detect what you want to do in the callback.